kokojkj/AI-Roadmap-Generator/README.md

 check it out :https://kokojkj.github.io/AI-Roadmap-Generator/ note that i know that my api key is revealed and i will revoke it after getting my doublons

+also this project is done with some ai help to enhance the prompt and making formatting more polished